This video answers the questions:

 We specialise in darker skin where the skin is more sensitive to inflammation and prone to pigmenting.
 This means our treatment is deliberately gentle on the skin so it doesn’t react and lead to side effects if used correctly in most cases.

 It depends on the severity and resistance of the condition, but 1-3 treatments is the norm.

 A lot of clients are happy after just one treatment as it means they can wear less make-up and be more confident as a result.

-1. Emla cream is applied to the skin prior to the treatment to numb the area around the eyes.
+1. A topical anaesthetic is applied to the skin prior to the treatment to numb the area around the eyes.